The Akatsuki ("sunrise" or "daybreak" note

 - Stealth Mentor: Was this to Sasuke, before he died.

-- Stepford Smiler: Type C, acting like a kind and gentle boy to hide his plan to murder his clan pretty much for the heck of it.
+- Stepford Smiler: Acting like a kind and gentle boy to hide his plan to murder his clan pretty much for the heck of it.
 Although his mask started to slip quite a bit after Shisui died.
-Later revealed to be a Type A, he was kind and gentle but smiled to hide his despair at knowing he had no choice but to kill the people he loved.
+Later revealed that he was kind and gentle but smiled to hide his despair at knowing he had no choice but to kill the people he loved.
 His attitude changed after Shisui's death because he was legitimately mourning his best friend.

 - The Stoic